thegrumpys/odop/docs/Help/gettingStarted.md

 The user can change the value of Independent Variables by positioning the cursor in the field and over-writing the existing value.
 Recalculation will happen immediately.
-The Dependent Variables and Objective Function will immediately reflect the result of the new value for that Independent Variable.
+The Dependent Variables, constraint violations and Objective Function will immediately reflect the result of the new value for that Independent Variable.
 ![Independent Variables](./png/Independent.png "Independent Variables")

 &nbsp;